-Theme 4: Key inequalities and opportunit ties to promote equality and go ood relations: Migrants There is a lack of robust date in NI; a on the health and social wellbe eing needs of r migrants There is a need for more particular with migrant group rtnership working among all key os; and stakeholders, in for a more co-ordinated approach in addressing migrant health and social wellbeing issues across NI.
-Evidence: Health and Social Needs among Migrants and Minority Ethnic Communities in the Western area (Jarman, 2009); Barriers to Health: migrant health and wellbeing in Belfast.
-A study carried out as part of the EC Healthy and Wealthy Together project (Johnston, Belfast Health Development Unit 2010); Health Protection Issues Aff Johnston 2010 unpublished fecting Immigrants - A Literature ).
-Review (Veal and Action Point Intended Outcome Performance Indicator and Target By Whom By When Improve data collection of migrants and their health and social wellbeing needs with a particular focus on community systems (SOSCARE); hospital Improved data collection on the health and social wellbeing needs of minority ethnic communities in NI Review and amendment, as required, of the identified data sources across NI Pilot Ethnic Monitoring Project Mar 2014 systems (PAS) and GP systems.
+- Health and Social Needs among Migrants and Minority Ethnic Communities in the Western area (Jarman, 2009); - Barriers to Health: migrant health and wellbeing in Belfast.
+A study carried out as part of the EC Healthy and Wealthy Together project (Johnston, Belfast Health Development Unit 2010); - Health Protection Issues Affecting Immigrants A Literature Review (Veal and Johnston 2010 unpublished).

+Action Point Intended Outcome Performance Indicator and Target By Whom By When Improve data collection of migrants and their health and social wellbeing needs with a particular focus on community systems (SOSCARE); hospital Improved data collection on the health and social wellbeing needs of minority ethnic communities in NI Review and amendment, as required, of the identified data sources across NI Pilot Ethnic Monitoring Project Mar 2014 systems (PAS) and GP systems.
 Work with PHA, HSCB, Trust, BSO and community and voluntary sector colleagues to achieve an effective information and good practice sharing Migrant Health and Social Wellbeing Collaborative Network for health and social care professionals, ME groups and others.
 Improved access to information sharing, good practice and expert knowledge and skills relating to the health and social wellbeing of ethnic minorities and contributing to more accessible, responsive and equitable programmes and services.
 A Minority Ethnic Health and Social Wellbeing Collaborative established with a database of a minimum of 30 members from HSC and ethnic minority groups across Northern Ireland Regional Minority Ethnic Health and Wellbeing Steering Group Mar 2014 Review the evidence on approaches taken to improving minority ethnic health and social wellbeing, elsewhere across the UK and internationally, to help inform local commissioning and decision making.
 Improved evidence based approaches to addressing minority ethnic health and social wellbeing issues.
 Review completed of one key issue (to be identified).
-Regional ME Steering Group & Health Intelligence colleagues Dec 2013 Continue to work with key agencies and organisations across the sectors to review, develop and implement an annual regional action plan to address minority ethnic Co-ordinated cross-sectoral action undertaken to address identified minority ethnic health and social wellbeing needs Annual Action plan developed and being implemented Regional ME Steering Group Annua Ily by Mar ealth and social wellbeing issues
+Regional ME Steering Group & Health Intelligence colleagues Dec 2013 Continue to work with key agencies and organisations across the sectors to review, develop and implement an annual regional action plan to address minority ethnic Co-ordinated cross-sectoral action undertaken to address identified minority ethnic health and social wellbeing needs Annual Action plan developed and being implemented Regional ME Steering Group Annua Ily by Mar health and social wellbeing issues